Sakis Zarzopoulos: Club career

-Zarzopoulos began football at a professional level in 1969 at his hometown club of Panserraikos, where he quickly established himself as a key player in their defensive line.
-Zarzopoulos competed in all positions of defense as he possessed to both the strength and agility required by the positions of centrer backs, as well as the technical ability and speed required by the positions of side backs with his physical and technical skills gave him the opportunity to score several times.
-In the summer of 1973, he aroused the interest of Olympiacos and AEK Athens.
-In the end AEK managed to get his signature, offering to acquire, apart from him, his teammate at Panserraikos, Spyros Stefanidis.
+Zarzopoulos began football at a professional level in 1969 at his hometown club, Panserraikos, where he was quickly established as a key player in their defense.
+He competed in all positions of defense, as he possessed both the strength and agility required for a centre-back, as well as the technical ability and speed required for the positions of side backs, while his physical and technical skills gave him the opportunity to score several times.
+In the summer of 1973, he attracted the interest of both Olympiacos and AEK Athens.
+In the end, AEK managed to sign him, including in their offer the acquisition of his teammate, Spyros Stefanidis, as well.

-In the yellow-blacks he was treated as the solution to cover any defensive gap that appeared in the squad.
-On 29 October 1973 he scored a brace that helped AEK get the victory by 1–2 over Ethnikos Piraeus at Karaiskakis Stadium.
+In the yellow-blacks he was used as the solution to cover any defensive gap that appeared in the squad.
+On 29 October 1973, he scored a brace that helped AEK get the victory by 1–2 over Ethnikos Piraeus at Karaiskakis Stadium.
 He was a part of the squad that reached to the semi-finals of the UEFA Cup in 1977.

-In the summer of 1977 Zarzopoulos left AEK, he continued his career at OFI for a season, before he returned to Panserraikos.
-In the summer of 1979, after the club from Serres was relegated to the second division and Zarzopoulos ended his career.
+On 3 August 1977 Zarzopoulos moved to OFI, where he played for a season, before returning to Panserraikos.
+In the summer of 1979, after the relegation of the club to the second division, he ended his career.